sqlitecloud/docs/src/pages/docs/commands/analyzer-reset.md

 ---
 title: ANALYZER RESET
-description: The ANALYZER RESET command is used to reset statistics about a specific query, a specific database or about all the query analyzer engine (if no options are used).
+description: The ANALYZER RESET command resets the statistics about a specific query, a group of queries or a database
 ---

 ## Syntax